pdelteil/CV/README.md

 Introduction to CTF (Universidad Recoleta, open and free University) 2019

-'Everything you wanted to know about computers but never dare to ask' (Universidad Recoleta) 2019
+Everything you wanted to know about computers but never dare to ask (Universidad Recoleta) 2019

 Security chapter Master Medical Informatics @ Universidad de Chile (2019, 2020)